-JTM Industries, Inc. ("JTM") was under contract to perform reclamation work at the East 40 Mine ("E-40 mine") at Reynolds Metals Company's Hurricane Creek Mine Project in Bauxite, Arkansas.
-The E-40 mine is an open-pit mine from which Reynolds extracted bauxite, a claylike ore from which aluminum is obtained.
-Following an inspection by the Occupational Safety and Health Administration ("OSHA") on July 18, 1997, the Secretary of Labor ("the Secretary") issued JTM one citation with two items, alleging serious violations of personal protective equipment and training standards.
-Administrative Law Judge Nancy J. Spies affirmed both items and assessed a total penalty of \$1200.
-At issue on review is whether the Mine Safety and Health Administration ("MSHA") has authority over the cited conditions so that OSHA's authority is preempted by section 4(b)(1) of the Occupational Safety and Health Act of 1970 ("OSH Act"), 29 U.S.C. § 653(b)(1).
+Oxford Mining, Inc. ("Oxford") was under contract with JTM Industries, Inc. ("JTM") to perform reclamation work at the East 40 Mine ("E-40 mine") at Reynolds Metals Company's Hurricane Creek Mine Project in Bauxite, Arkansas.
+Following an inspection by the Occupational Safety and Health Administration ("OSHA") on July 18, 1997, the Secretary of Labor ("the Secretary") issued to Oxford one citation with two items, alleging serious violations of personal protective equipment and training standards based on work in and around the E-40 mine.
+In addition, the Secretary issued to JTM one citation with two items, alleging violations of the same standards, based on the same working conditions.
+Administrative Law Judge Nancy J. Spies affirmed all items of the citations issued to Oxford and JTM and, with regard to Oxford, assessed a penalty of \$1300.